The Academic Word List and IELTS writing

-Learning how to use the Academic Word List
+Learning how to use these word List

 You need to know what other words you can use in combination with these words – this means collocations and prepositions.
 If you don’t know that then you can’t use them!

 There are 1000s of words in the Academic Word List and it will take time to master.
 Why?
-Each word is in fact a family of words e.g. analyse is not one word but at least 4:
+Each word is, in fact, a family of words e.g. analyse is not one word but at least 4:

-Analyse – analysis – analytical – analytically
+Analyze – analysis – analytical – analytically

 Review is important

 Learning words need repetition.
 This is why I now have weekly review exercises.